-- 1. "FOR" each of the three (3) Class I director nominees identified in this Proxy Statement under "Election of Directors" to the Board of Directors. - 2.
-"FOR" the proposal to ratify the appointment of PricewaterhouseCoopers LLP as the Company's independent registered public accounting firm for fiscal year 2024. - 3.
-"FOR" the proposal to approve, on a non-binding advisory basis, the executive compensation of the Company's named executive officers as disclosed in this Proxy Statement.
+- "FOR" each of the three (3) director nominees identified in this Proxy Statement under "Election of Directors" to the Board of Directors. - 2.
+"FOR" the proposal to ratify the appointment of PricewaterhouseCoopers LLP as the Company's independent registered public accounting firm for fiscal year 2023. - 3.
+"FOR" the proposal to approve, on a non-binding advisory basis, the executive compensation of the Company's named executive officers as disclosed in this Proxy Statement. - 4.
+Every "ONE YEAR" as the frequency of the advisory vote to approve the executive compensation of the Company's named executive officers.